MurrellGroup/MolecularEvolution.jl/docs/src/simulation.md

 ![](logistic_growth_popsize.svg)
 ![](logistic_growth_cum_samps.svg)

 How about a virus with a seasonally varying effective population size, where sampling is proportional to case counts?
-Between seasons, the effective population size gets so low that the next seasons clade arises from a single lineage in the previous season.
+Between seasons, the effective population size gets so low that the next seasons clade arises from a one or two lineages in the previous season.

 ```julia
 n(t) = exp(sin(t/10) * 2.0 + 4)